GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-merging.md

 #### Parameters

-  - images: The images to combine
+  - `images`: The images to combine
-  - orientation: The orientation to be used for combining the images
+  - `orientation`: The orientation to be used for combining the images

 #### Returns